Statistics 730 Time Series Analysis

 For a set of Sample Problems for the In-Class Test, click here.

-Course Text: R. Shumway & D. Stoffer, Time Series Analysis and its Applications, 2nd ed.
-2006, Springer.
+R. Shumway & D. Stoffer, Time Series Analysis and its Applications, 2006 2nd ed. or later, Springer.

 Prerequisite: Stat 700 plus a graduate course in mathematical analysis, plus some computing familiarity.